-- The rate of decarbonization by listed companies in eight developed-market Group of 20 (G20) nations examined exceeded that of their respective countries in the five years after the Paris Agreement.14 - " Listed companies in those markets reduced GHG emissions by an average of 5.1% each year between 2016 and 2021, while governments in those countries reduced domestic GHG emissions by 1.6% per year over the same period. - " Domestic emissions in eight emerging-market G20 countries examined rose by an average of 1.2% per year over the period, while emissions of listed companies in those markets climbed 3.2% annually. - " Looking ahead, governments in 13 G20 nations examined are projected to reduce domestic GHG emissions by an average of 4.5% each year between 2022 and 2030, a faster rate of reduction than 0.8% per year for the five years following the Paris Agreement. - There will likely be exceptions, with annual domestic emissions in India, Turkey and Indonesia expected to rise 3.6%, 1.2% and 0.8% per year, respectively, by 2030.15 - MSCI estimate based on company emissions data where available.
-Where such data is unavailable, MSCI estimates MSCI ACWI IMI emissions based on data from Carbon Monitor. - 3 The calculation reflects listed companies' share of the global budget for limiting the rise in average temperatures to 1.5°C, as of Aug.
-31, 2023. - The agreement was adopted on Dec.
+- " Governments in 13 of the G20 nations are projected to reduce domestic greenhouse gas emissions from agriculture, energy and industrial activity by an average - 4.5% each year between 2022 and 2030, up from just -0.8% annually in the five years after the Paris Agreement.15 - " There will likely be exceptions, however, with annual domestic emissions in India, Turkey and Indonesia expected to rise 3.6%, 1.2% and 0.8% respectively by 2030.
+In China, domestic emissions are expected to fall slightly each year to 2030 (-0.3%), but the greenhouse gases output of its listed companies are projected to continue to increase (+0.5%) - 12 MSCI estimate based on company emissions data where available.
+Where such data is unavailable, MSCI estimates MSCI ACWI IMI emissions based on data from Carbon Monitor. - 13 The calculation reflects listed companies' share of the global budget for limiting the rise in average temperatures to 1.5°C, as of Aug.
+31, 2023.

+14 The agreement was adopted on Dec.
 12, 2015 and entered into force on Nov.
 4, 2016.
 See "United Nations Treaty Collection," United Nations.
 Our analysis is based on 4,458 companies in the MSCI ACWI IMI that are based in G20-member countries and that were also constituents of the index at the end of both December 2016 and December 2021.
 That led to removal of Argentina, Russia and Saudi Arabia from the analysis.
 We also excluded the EU given the focus on individual countries.
 Estimates of country emissions based on data from the International Monetary Fund (IMF).
-Country emissions include domestic GHG emissions from sources located within a country's territory, including energy produced domestically, industrial processes, agriculture and waste, our inventory here excludes land use and forestry.
+Country emissions include domestic GHG emissions from sources located within a country's territory, including energy produced domestically, industrial processes, agriculture and waste; our inventory here excludes land use and forestry.
 See generally, "Financed Emissions: The Global GHG Accounting & Reporting Standard, Part A, second edition," Partnership for Carbon Accounting Financials, December 2022.
 Country emissions also include emissions generated within the country's national borders by listed companies incorporated in the country provided the company has a primary listing of its securities there.
 Classification of emerging and developed markets are based on MSCI's Market Classification framework.